 The trans-Tasman comradery and a good piece of lamb

 I am not sure the reason, but whatever it is, we as Australians always seem to be able to afford ourselves the time for a big old cross seas pointing of the finger and a laugh with our neighbours the Kiwis (and them to us I’m sure).
-Maybe it’s the spirit of the ANZACS?
-Or a strange, unexplainable, X-Files-esque trans-Tasman chemistry?
+It might be the spirit of the ANZACS?
+A strange, unexplainable, X-Files-esque trans-Tasman chemistry?
 Or maybe it was a morning where we awoke next to each other after a heavy night of drinking and realized we were in the games room at a retirement home and we smell like potpourri and denture adhesive?
-(Please, stick with me here) Wherever the connection may lie, the average Australian has a penchant for a good solid joke with the Kiwi’s, aka New Zealanders.
+(Please, stick with me here).
+Wherever the connection may lie, the average Australian has a penchant for a good solid joke with the Kiwi’s, aka New Zealanders.

 But today we shall not be discussing jokey time.
 No, no, no. This shit is serious as having face herpes at your final high school ball.
 It is time to say once and for all; the sheep f**cking (should read fucking) must stop!